KILTprotocol/nextjs-sporran-credential-login/README.md

 ## Getting Started

-Lets get going!
-Lets see how you can start a web3 DID login with credentials verification.
+Let's get going!
+Let us see how you can start a web3 DID login with credentials verification.

 ### Requirements

+`Node` installed and the [sporran wallet](https://github.com/BTE-Trusted-Entity/sporran-extension/tree/main) added to your browser (currently works with Firefox and Chromium-based browsers).
+We recommend using the internal/testing version of Sporran for development purposes, which allows you to connect to the Peregrine testnet.
-`Node` installed and [sporran wallet](https://github.com/BTE-Trusted-Entity/sporran-extension/tree/main) for testing use the test sporran wallet.
-For installation follow the steps in the sporran wallet repository.
+Follow the steps in the sporran wallet repository to build and install.

 ### Setup

-Clone the repository and go into the folder or you can setup a whole project from start to finish following the  [KILT Distillery CLI](https://github.com/KILTprotocol/kilt-distillery-cli/).
+Clone the repository and go into the folder or you can set up a whole project from start to finish following the  [KILT Distillery CLI](https://github.com/KILTprotocol/kilt-distillery-cli/).

-In order to set up the application several environment variables and files must be set up manually or through the Distillery:
+To set up the application several environment variables and files must be set up manually or through the Distillery:

 - .env
 - didConfiguration.json